morralex/bamazon/README.md

 3. Make sure you enter a valid item number.

-4. The app will add up your purchace and give you your total.
+4. The app will add up your purchase and give you your total.

 5. After you finish answering the questions, an updated list of items will show you the updated quantity.